richardso21/resume/RSOresume.typ

     assembly programs.
   - Actively collected student & instructor feedback to continuously drive *major quality-of-life enhancements*.
-  // - Contributed *6k+ lines* of student and instructor-driven quality-of-life
-  //   improvements to refine reliability and usability.
   - Served *1000+ students every semester* as one of the core, required tools for Georgia Tech's CS2110 course.
 ]